-Note: A TPM supporting the PC Client TPM Interface Specification v1.2 [15] compliant FIFO interface will report supported capabilities in the TPM_INTF_CAPABILITY_x register.
+Note: A TPM supporting the PC Client TPM Interface Specification v1.2 [15] compliant FIFO interface will report supported capabilities in a TPM_INTF_CAPABILITY_x register.

-Note: If this field is set to 1111b, the TPM may have implemented features from this specification on an interface built to comply with the TCG PC Client TPM Interface Specification version 1.3.
-If so, the features will be described in the TPM_INTF_CAPABILITY_x register and this register will not be implemented.
+Note: If this field is set to 1111b, a TPM may have implemented features from this specification on an interface built to comply with the TCG PC Client TPM Interface Specification version 1.3.
+If so, the features will be described in a TPM_INTF_CAPABILITY_x register, and this register will not be implemented.

-- 1. A value of 1111b in this field SHALL be interpreted to mean the TPM supports a PC Client TPM Interface Specification v1.3 [15] compliant FIFO interface. - 2.
-If the TPM supports this specification, the value of this field SHALL NOT be 1111b. - 3.
+- 1. A value of 1111b in this field SHALL be interpreted to mean a TPM supports a PC Client TPM Interface Specification v1.3 [15] compliant FIFO interface. - 2.
+If a TPM supports this specification, the value of this field SHALL NOT be 1111b. - 3.
 Writes to this field SHALL be ignored. - 4.
 If this field is set to 0000b: - a.
-The TPM SHALL correctly report all other capabilities for TPM_INTERFACE_ID_x fields - b.
-The TPM SHALL support TPM_INTERFACE_ID_x.InterfaceVersion, which SHALL be 0h for the FIFO interface. - c.
-The TPM MAY deprecate TPM_INTF_CAPABILITY_x.InterfaceVersion - 5.
+A TPM SHALL correctly report all other capabilities for TPM_INTERFACE_ID_x fields. - b.
+A TPM SHALL support TPM_INTERFACE_ID_x.InterfaceVersion, which SHALL be 0h for the FIFO interface. - c.
+A TPM MAY support TPM_INTF_CAPABILITY_x.InterfaceVersion - 5.
 If this field is set to 0001b: - a.
-The TPM SHALL correctly report all other capabilities for TPM_INTERFACE_ID_x fields. - b.
-The TPM SHALL support TPM_INTERFACE_ID_x.InterfaceVersion, which SHALL be 0001b for the CRB interface. - c.
-The TPM SHALL NOT support TPM_INTF_CAPABILITY_x.InterfaceVersion. - 6.
+A TPM SHALL correctly report all other capabilities for TPM_INTERFACE_ID_x fields. - b.
+A TPM SHALL support TPM_INTERFACE_ID_x.InterfaceVersion, which SHALL be 0010b for the CRB interface. - c.
+A TPM SHALL NOT support TPM_INTF_CAPABILITY_x.InterfaceVersion. - 6.
 If this field is set to 1111b, this register is not implemented.